 Can I use the cup during sex, sports, or everyday activities?

 Yes.
 You can use the restroom as usual.
-Because the cup sits in the vagina while urine comes from the urethra, the cup does not need to be removed.
-Unlike tampons, which have strings that can absorb fluids, a menstrual cup will not interfere with urination.
+Because the disc is worn internally and the urethra (where urine is released) is a separate opening, the disc does not need to be removed.
+Unlike tampons, which have strings that can absorb fluids, the cup will not interfere with your bathroom routine.

 Yes.
 The cup is ideal for active lifestyles.
 It can hold up to three times as much as a tampon, and its flexible material makes it comfortable once properly positioned.
 You can swim, run, do yoga, or enjoy other activities, all while getting 8–12 hours of protection during your period.